Eddie Vincent, President

 IPNE Project Teams: Mission

-Eddie Vincent, co-owner of Encircle Publications, has been in the publishing and graphic design field for more than thirty years.
-His company Encircle Publications specializes in complete book production, and is home to the Aurorean poetry journal.
+Eddie Vincent, co-owner of Encircle Publications, has been in the publishing and graphic design field for more than 30 years.
+His company Encircle Publications specializes in complete book production, and is home to The Aurorean poetry journal.
 Eddie works with publishers and independent authors, helping them with all their design needs and all facets of bringing a book to life.
-He and his wife live in Maine.
+Eddie and his wife Cynthia, a poet and editor, live in Maine.
+Adopt Eddie!

 Rona Gofstein, Vice-President